chet-cloud/artisreit_dev_doc/src/c3_2-host_static_websites.md

 2. free azure static website for general website, but only can ceate 10 free static website every subscript
 3. github action can be used to as the automation for publish-build process

-### solution 3
+### solution 3 - github pages
 - create a github account
-- bind the github account to a free azure static website or not-free azure static
+- open github pages of some project

 pros and cons:
 1. every github project has a space to host the static website files